 Muhammad’s evil ideology can be explained from a Biblical point of view: he was led by evil spirits.
 Many Muslims find that offensive, but these facts cannot be brushed aside since even the Hadiths and biographies recorded certain unusual experiences Muhammad had.
 Understanding the origins of Muhammad’s visions is important.
 It reveals the spirits behind Islam which control those who submit to it.

-After the spirit left, Muhammad ran home screaming to his wife, Khadija, “cover me! cover me!!” and they covered him until his fear was over.
+After the spirit left, Muhammad ran home screaming to his wife, Khadija, “Cover me! cover me!!” and they covered him until his fear was over.
 Before this experience, Muhammad had joined a mystic group called the Hanifs who used to meditate in the caves of Hira.
-Occult meditation has been an integral part of all Eastern religions and it is utilized to contact the spirit realm and spirits that masquerade as various deities.
+Occult meditation has been an integral part of all Eastern religions and it’s utilized to contact the spirit realm and spirits that masquerade as various deities.
 Since Muhammad was indulging in this, it’s not a surprise he was visited by a spirit being.

 The words of this being is also questionable.
 Man was not made from coagulated or frozen blood, but from the dust (Gen. 2:27).
 An angel of God would definitely know this.
 And why would God’s angel be terrorizing a man (said to be an illiterate) to read?
 Doesn’t that sound suspicious?